 The pungent seeds of this mounding, carrotlike plant flavor vegetables, pickles, and baked goods.
 From the meadows of Asia Minor, it grows 1–2 ft. in the first year; in the second spring, umbrellalike clusters of white flowers rise above the foliage; they go to seed in summer, and the plant dies.
 Start seeds in place (the taproot precludes transplant) in fall or early spring; thin seedlings to 18 in. apart.
 Demands well-drained soil.

 Caraway seeds are used in rye breads.
 Leaves and shoots can flavor salads; roots can be shaved like carrots or parsnips and dropped into soups.
 But since the plant is a biennial (it flowers and produces seed in its second year), you’ll need to dedicate a patch of ground to it, or plant it in a pot.

-Floribunda rose with pink flowers.
-Grows to 3–5 ft. tall and 3–4 ft. wide.
+A Generosa shrub rose with fragrant, salmon pink flowers.
+Grows to 3–5 ft. tall and wide.

 Hybrid of G. aristata and G. pulchella.
 Grows to 2–4 ft. high and 1 1/2 ft. wi...